-MLPs, entities that sell assets to the MLP, and institutional investors, and may be purchased in direct placements from such persons.
-The purpose of the convertible subordinated units is to increase the likelihood that during the subordinated units generally are not entitled to distributions until holders of common units have received specified minimum quarterly distributions, plus any arrearages, and may receive less in distributions upon liquidation.
+MLP convertible subordinated units are typically issued by MLPs to founders, corporate general partners of MLPs, entities that sell assets to the MLP, and institutional investors, and may be purchased in direct placements from such persons.
+The purpose of the convertible subordinated units is to increase the likelihood that during the subordinated units generally are not entitled to distributed to common unit holders.
+Convertible subordinated units generally are not entitled to distributions until holders of common units have received specified minimum quarterly distributions, plus any arrearages, and may receive less in distributions upon liquidation.
 Convertible subordinated unit holders generally are entitled to a minimum quarterly distribution prior to the payment of incentive distributions to the general partner, but are not entitled to arrearage rights.
 Therefore, they generally entail greater risk than MLP common units.
 They are generally convertible automatically into the senior common units of the same issuer at a one-to-one ratio upon the passage of time or the satisfaction of certain financial tests.
 These units do not trade on a national exchange or over-the-counter, and there is no active market for convertible subordinated units.
 The value of a convertible security is a function of its worth if converted into the underlying common units.